wajerrr/ee-grocery-list/readme.md

 ## Api

- - Api uses simple node [express](http://expressjs.com/) server to serve the api stored in memory.
-It includes Unit tests.
+ - Api uses simple node [express](http://expressjs.com/) server to serve the api
+ - Data is stored in memory.
+ - It includes Unit tests.
  - There is no docker, and The api is served via localhost.